-If you’re just getting started with tennis, drills can be a great way to learn the fundamentals, develop proper technique, improve consistency, build confidence and accelerate learning.
-As with most sports, tennis is really just the process of stringing together a complex set of movements.
+If you’re just getting started with tennis, drills can be a great way to learn the fundamentals, develop proper technique, improve consistency, build confidence, and accelerate learning.
+As with most sports, tennis involves the process of stringing together a complex set of movements.

-Recognizing this, we can break down the complex set of movements to unique independent movements, teach proper technique and slowly build a players confidence, so that they can eventually start combining movements.
+Recognizing this, we can break down the complex set of movements to independent movements, teach proper technique, and slowly build a player’s confidence, so that they can eventually start combining movements.

-Try to jump straight to hitting groundstrokes from the baseline with a beginner and you’ll likely see them flailing and frustrated before too long.
+Try to jump straight to hitting groundstrokes from the baseline with a beginner, and you’ll likely see them flailing and frustrated before long.

-In this article we’re going to look at the following 12 essential tennis drills for beginners and kids.
-Each drill will build upon the next in a natural progression helping introduce your student to a variety of concepts, while providing detailed instructions so you can run the drills on your own.
+In this article, we’re going to look at the following 12 essential tennis drills for beginners and kids.
+Each drill will build upon the next in a natural progression helping introduce students to a variety of concepts while providing detailed instructions so you can run the drills on your own.

-Before your player even begins to hit I’ve always found it helpful to build some anticipation and get their blood flowing.
-A great way to do this is to teach the player how to run the lines of the tennis court.
-In my article, running the lines in tennis, I cover the complete drill from start to finish, which should provide you with a good overview.
+Before your students even begin to hit, I’ve always found it helpful to build some anticipation and get their blood flowing.
+A great way to do this is to teach players how to run the lines of the tennis court.
+In my article, running the lines in tennis, I cover the complete drill.

 I like this drill for two reasons.
-One it helps get the player warm and loose, but it’s also a great opportunity to point out the names for the different lines of the tennis court, which you’ll often be referring to throughout the following drills.
+One it helps get the player warm and loose, but it’s also an excellent opportunity to point out the names for the lines of the tennis court, which you’ll be referring to throughout the following drills.

 The Frying Pan

-The dribble, while a very basic drill, can help your player develop their hand eye coordination, while at the same time helping them become familiar with the feel of their tennis racquet, and developing a sense of touch when contacting the tennis ball.
+The dribble, while a simple drill, can help your player develop their hand-eye coordination, while at the same time helping them become familiar with the feel of their tennis racquet and developing a sense of touch when contacting the tennis ball.

-To start, have your player hold their racquet in their dominant hand like a frying pan and have them place a tennis ball on the face or strings of their racquet.
-Then, have them slowly start moving the head of the racquet up and down until the ball starts bouncing on their strings.
-Once it starts bouncing, have them keep it bouncing for as many times as they can.
+To start, have your player hold their racquet in their dominant hand face-up, like a frying pan, and have them place a tennis ball on the face, or strings of their racquet.
+Then, have them slowly start moving the head of the racquet up and down until the ball begins bouncing on their strings.
+Once it starts bouncing, have them keep it bouncing for as long as possible.

-Some players will find this drill drop dead simple, especially those who have developed great hand eye coordination through other sports.
-However, seeing how your student performs at this drill will help you identify their basic level of skill.
+Some players will find this drop-dead simple, especially those who have developed great hand-eye coordination through other sports.
+Seeing how your student performs at this drill will help you identify their basic level of skill.

-If they struggle at first don’t let them get discouraged.
-Confidence is key for new players, so encourage them to keep trying and ensure them that if they practice frequently they’ll have it down in no time.
+If they struggle at first, don’t let them get discouraged.
+Confidence is key for new players, so encourage them to keep trying and assure them that if they practice frequently, they’ll have it down in no time.

-Once they get comfortable with the drill, you can have them begin twisting the racquet 180 degrees in their hand between bounces off the strings to help further develop their skill.
+Once they get comfortable with the drill, you can have them begin twisting the racquet 180 degrees in their hand between bounces to help further develop their skill.

-This next drill is simply and upside down version of the frying pan.
+This next drill is simply an upside-down version of the frying pan.
 Again, have your player hold their racquet in their dominant hand and a tennis ball in their opposite hand.

-Next, have them drop the ball in front of themselves and hit the ball with their racquet towards the ground.
-The ball should move towards the ground and then bounce back up, so that they can continue hitting until they get a nice consistent dribble going.
+Next, have them drop the ball in front of themselves and hit it with their racquet toward the ground.
+The ball should move toward the ground and then bounce back up so that they can continue hitting until they get a nice consistent dribble going.

-Depending on the type of tennis racquet your player is using it might be helpful for them to choke up a bit on the handle to make the drill less harsh on their wrist and forearm.
+Depending on the type of tennis racquet your player is using, it might be helpful for them to choke up a bit on the handle to make the drill a bit less harsh on their wrist and forearm.